Shafeli/shafeli/README.md

 ### 👋 About Me

 Hi!
 I'm Silas, a former chef turned low-level systems developer.
 I build engines, tools, and custom pipelines to understand how things really work under the hood.
-My current obsession: rendering performance and game AI.

 ---